-Home / IT Blogs / Top 5 Cybersecurity Trends in 2021 and Beyond
+Home / Insights / Blog / Top 5 Cybersecurity Trends in 2022

 Technology is increasingly transforming the way companies work.
-Cloud computing, AI, automation, and IoT are emerging technologies that create extraordinary avenues for businesses to grow.
-However, amidst these opportunities, there are also constant and looming cybersecurity challenges, and organizations must navigate the evolving cyber-threat environment as technology advances.
-According to Cybersecurity Ventures Official Annual Cybercrime Report, in 2020 alone, there was a 273% increase in cybersecurity breaches compared to 2019.
-And the global cybercrime costs are estimated to grow by 15 percent every year until 2025, reaching up to $10.5 trillion.
-Therefore, enterprises need to be aware of how the cybersecurity landscape will pan out to prepare to deal with these challenges better.
+Cloud computing, AI, automation, and IoT are creating extraordinary avenues for businesses to grow.
+However, amidst these opportunities, there are also constant and looming cybersecurity challenges, and as technology advances, organizations must navigate the evolving cyber-threat environment.
+According to Cybersecurity Ventures Official Annual Cybercrime Report, global cybercrime costs are estimated to grow by 15 percent every year until 2025, reaching up to $10.5 trillion.
+Therefore, enterprises need to be aware of how the cybersecurity landscape will pan out, so they can prepare to deal with these challenges better.

-Brands that used to sell through retailers and distributor supply chains are now forced to sell directly to customers as customer purchasing habits experience a major paradigm change due to the pandemic.
+Brands that used to sell through retailers and distributor supply chains are now forced to sell directly to customers, as purchasing habits experience a major paradigm shift due to the pandemic.
 According to Forrester, today, 44 percent of online adults in the United States are tired of traveling to several stores to research or purchase products, while 62 percent have completed an online transaction.
-While companies today have no choice but to go digital, they need to tighten their customer-facing applications and reduce vulnerabilities and devise a mechanism to be always safe.
+While companies today have no choice but to go digital, they need to tighten their customer-facing applications to reduce vulnerabilities and devise a mechanism to be always safe.

-AI can help under-resourced security teams keep ahead of the threats as cyberattacks become more intense and frequent.
-By constantly analyzing large amounts of risk data from both structured and unstructured sources, AI equips the in-house cybersecurity teams to reduce the time it takes for them to react to threats.
-Therefore, AI-Cybersecurity integration will see a dramatic rise this year as well as moving forward.
+As cyberattacks become more intense and frequent, AI-cybersecurity integration will see a dramatic rise this year as well as moving forward., helping under-resourced security teams keep ahead of the threats.
+By constantly analyzing large amounts of risk data from both structured and unstructured sources, AI can equip in-house cybersecurity teams to reduce the time it takes for them to react to threats.

-The number of companies that hire Chief Information Security Officers (CISOs) to eliminate the security-related silos to ensure would skyrocket.
-Another major shift will be that, considering increasing concerns about data processing and protection, data privacy will evolve from a compliance obligation to a distinct discipline that will be closely associated with security, HR, governance, and procurement departments.
+As the skills gap in the realm of cybersecurity widens, the number of companies that hire Chief Information Security Officers (CISOs) to eliminate security-related silos will skyrocket.
+Another major shift that will become widespread is relating to data privacy.
+Considering increasing concerns about data processing and protection, data privacy will evolve from a compliance obligation to a distinct discipline that will be closely associated with security, HR, governance, and procurement departments.

-Firms that are struggling to stay afloat have make drastic cuts in technology and personnel budgets, making it difficult to demonstrate compliance.
-Increased audits and budget pressure in 2021 will further force CISOs to take up risk quantification technology to resolve potential audit concerns and threats.
+Firms that are struggling to stay afloat have had to make drastic cuts in technology and personnel budgets, making it difficult to demonstrate compliance.
+Increased audits and budget pressures in 2022 will further force CISOs to take up risk quantification technology to resolve potential audit concerns and threats.
 Risk quantification tools that offer clear visibility into the criticality of assets and the possible effect of a problem in real-time with a business background will aid security heads in what assets to retain and what to let go.